CodingWithJiro/Projects-Hub/HTML-CSS/The Little Taco Shop Website/README.md

 - 🌮 Semantic multi-page layout (Home, Menu, About, Contact, Hours)
 - 📆 Store hours with `<dl>` structure
 - 🧾 Taco menu using `<table>` and custom grid-based layout
-- 📬 Contact form with validation-ready structure
+- 📬 Contact form using semantic form elements and logical labels, ready for backend or JS validation.
 - 🔁 Reusable sticky header and footer across pages
 - 📱 Responsive design using media queries and clamp units
 - 🎨 Themed UI with CSS variables and dark mode support